-1. Demonstrate through attendance, timeliness and professionalism that shows commitment to the profession/program.

-- 2. Identify the developmental stages of children using an appropriate instrument for children from three to five years of age. - 3.
-Analyze the preschool environment utilizing standard program quality assessment indicators. - 4.
-Reflect on guidance/interaction techniques used at the cooperating site. - 5.
-Complete and analyze child observations, using a variety of techniques appropriate for children from three to five years of age. - 6.
-Assist the cooperating educator in managing the early childhood environment to promote health, safety, and emotional well-being of each child. - 7.
-Plan and implement developmentally appropriate learning experiences for young children from three to five years of age. - 8.
-Follow policies, regulations and routines in the early childhood setting and of the supervising college. - 9.
-Reflect on professional behaviors, attitudes, ethics, and communication skills involved in working with young children, their parents, and other staff members. - 10.
+- 1. Demonstrate through attendance, timeliness, and professionalism that he/she shows commitment to the profession/program. - 2.
+Identify the developmental stages of children using an appropriate instrument for school age children. - 3.
+Analyze the school-age child learning environment utilizing standard program quality assessment indicators. - 4.
+Journal and reflect on guidance/interaction techniques used at the cooperating site. - 5.
+Complete and analyze various child observations, using a variety of techniques appropriate for school age children.

+6 Assist the cooperating teacher/caregiver in managing the early childhood environment to promote health, safety, and emotional well-being of each child.

+- 7. Implement curriculum plans as established by the cooperating teacher. - 8.
+Plans and implements developmentally appropriate learning experiences for school age children. - 9.
+Follow policies, regulations and routines in the school age setting and of the supervising college. - 10.
+Reflect on professional behaviors, attitudes, and ethics involved in working with school age children, families, and colleagues. - 11.
 Reflect on the importance of valuing and respecting each person as an individual.